zentrope/GoWebl/readme.md

 # Web Log

-Learning golang.
+Learning Golang.

 ## Goal

-A single binary (except the Postgres database) that can render blog posts via cacheable server-side templates (to allow for search engines) as well as create and edit them via an interactive single-page client app.
+The goal of this learning project is to produce a single binary (except the Postgres database) that can render blog posts via cacheable server-side templates (to allow for search engines) as well as create and edit them via an interactive single-page client app.
 Normally, you'd serve both client and API via a web-proxy, etc, etc, but I want to see how close I can get to the JVM world's `uberjar` concept.

 ## Quick Start